 The room was illuminated by two gas-lights; the glare of which was prevented by the barred shutters, and closely-drawn curtains of faded red, from being visible outside.
-The ceiling was blackened, to prevent its colour from being injured by the flaring of the lamps;

-CHAPTER Xxvi - IN Which a mysterious character appears upon the scene; AND Many things, Intelligence appears upon the scene; AND Many things are scene; AND and the place was so full of dense tobacco smoke, that at first it was scarcely possible to discern anything more.
+The ceiling was blackened, to prevent its colour from being injured by the flaring of the lamps; and the place was so full of dense tobacco smoke, that at first it was scarcely possible to discern anything more.
 By degrees, however, as some of it cleared away through the open door, an assemblage of heads, as confused as the noises that greeted the ear, might be made out; and as the eye grew more accustomed to the scene, the spectator gradually became aware of the presence of a numerous company, male and female, crowded round a long table: at the upper end of which, sat a chairman with a hammer of office in his hand; while a professional gentleman with a bluish nose, and his face tied up for the benefit of a toothache, presided at a jingling piano in a remote corner.